With the increase in the number of mobile internet users, there is no doubt that the web is moving towards mobile.

 On the mobile Search Engine Reporting Page (SERP), Google now shows which mobile page that supports AMP page and those that don’t.
 They do this by adding a little lightning bolt symbol next to the meta-title on the SERP.

-It will give AMP web-pages a boost up because it will show users that your site is faster than others.
+It will give AMP web pages a boost because it will show users that your site is faster than others.
 Users who need speed will click at the expense of others.

 3. Flexible Layout

 Accelerated Mobile Pages are much thinner than standard mobile pages because they support a variety of layouts and designs.
 But you can still show your business brand in any way you wish.
 It as well helps ads that are non-intrusive to your user’s mobile viewing experience.

 AMP’s impact on Mobile ranking is arguable.
 Google has stated that the accelerated mobile pages are not a ranking factor.
 But there is no doubt that page speed is one of Google’s ranking factors.
 Therefore, even if AMP does not yield better rankings – then the page speed will prevail in that regard.

 When tracking visitor insights in Google Analytics, two tags are available through Google Tag Manager.
 It enables you to be aware of the way or how your viewers got to your site.
 Also, where they come from is vital pieces of information that can be leveraged to make for a better website.

 If your site gets lots of traffic from mobile pages, AMP will reduce the load on your servers as well as the bandwidth; this will improve server performance.
 It is because AMP page echoes data from saved Google cache; this means that the short server down period will not affect your mobile visitors.

 Many started AMP implementation on their sites and abandoned it, due to the difficulty to achieve what’s required.